 4. Is there a Service interruption?

 Sometimes there may be a problem with the carrier’s network that will cause your phone to not work properly.
-In some cases, the phone will display the “Emergency calls only” message by default.
+Are there any power related disturbances in your area?
+Are some of the wireless towers down?

 5. Are you receiving a proper signal?